KaleabTessera/personal-site-v2/src/data/about.md

 ### Intro

 Hi, my name is Kale-ab.
-I am a Computer Scientist, who has experience as a Software Engineer and has now moved into the Machine learning and AI space.
-<br /> <br/>
-I am particularly interested in using my toolbox of programming, machine learning knowledge and analytical skills to solve really difficult problems.
-Preferably problems related to social good and have a positive impact on people's lives.
+I am a computer scientist working as a Machine Learning Engineer by day and a Machine Learning Researcher by night.
+I am interested in using my toolbox of programming, machine learning knowledge and analytical skills to solve really difficult problems.
+These problems can be theoretical - theory of deep learning or practical - problems related to social good and that have a positive impact on people's lives.
-<br /><br />
+<br/> <br/>

 ### Background
 I was born in Addis Ababa, Ethiopia and moved to South Africa when I was 4 years old and I have been living in South Africa ever since.
 <br/> <br/>

 ### Research Interests
+- Neural Architecture Search.

-- Deep Neural Network Architectures.
+- Theory of Deep Learning.
 - Reinforcement Learning.
-- AutoMl.
+<br/> <br/>

 ### Personal Interests
 - Tennis.
 - Chess.
 - Interesting quantitative problems related to mathematics and statistics.